Theory of motivated information management: Evaluation phase

 These two conditions will determine how someone seeks information.
 According to TMIM, individuals that experience feelings of efficacy are generally able to engage in the behavior or to accomplish the task at hand.
-Unlike the broad conceptualizations of efficacy recognized by the comprehensive model of information seeking (CMIS), the theory argues three very specific efficacy perceptions that are uniquely relevant to interpersonal communication episodes:
+Unlike the broad conceptualizations of efficacy recognized by the comprehensive model of information seeking, the theory argues three very specific efficacy perceptions that are uniquely relevant to interpersonal communication episodes: